xytis/GURPS/Campaigns/Ravnica/pc_shinigami.md

 --"You have done your job, now scramble."- Shinigami ordered watching as goblins scavenged through their fallen comrades.

---"Fier ehn kastos!"- they barked and scrambled away from the angry looking girl.
+--"Rhor ac maach!"- they barked and scrambled away from the angry looking girl.

 Shinigami investigated the bodies of Breegork and the goblin.
 Found a piece of jerky in the undergarment of the ogre.
 Driven by her desire to mutilate and